Renewable and Low-Carbon Fuels Value Chain Industrial Alliance

 • May 2022: Steering Group Members Call to Join the Alliance;

-• September 2022: Open Call for expression of interest to delegate experts to the thematic roundtables;
+• September 2022: Open Call for interest to delegate experts to the thematic roundtables;

 Publication / Media presence